FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 Under full atmospheric [O~2~] and blue light, LL clades of *Prochlorococcus* are restricted to growth under low light, in part because they suffer photoinhibition of Photosystem II (PSII) through several paths, including direct absorbance of UV or blue light, in parallel with generation of Reactive Oxygen Species (ROS) if the electron flow is slowed [@aroPhotoinhibitionPhotosystemII1993], producing damaging singlet oxygen (^1^O~2~) [@aroPhotoinhibitionPhotosystemII1993; @soitamoPhotoinhibitionMarinePicocyanobacteria2017; @murphyPhotoinactivationPhotosystemII2017; @hakalaEvidenceRoleOxygenevolving2005].
 Repair of photoinactivated PSII relies on the removal of damaged PsbA [@mannInvolvementFtsHHomologue2000; @adamFtsHProteasesChloroplasts2005], followed by reassembly with newly synthesized PsbA [@nixonRecentAdvancesUnderstanding2010].
 Degradation of PsbA is a rate-limiting step in recovery from photoinhibition [@kanervoD1ProteinDegradation1993], mediated largely by a heterohexamer of (FtsH12)~3~, a membrane-bound [@sacharzSubCellularLocation2015; @zakInitialStepsBiogenesis2001] metalloprotease  [(Chiba et al., 2002) (Yoshioka-Nishimura and Yamamoto, 2014).  [@adamFtsHProteasesChloroplasts2005; @boehmSubunitOrganizationSynechocystis2012a; @nixonRecentAdvancesUnderstanding2010; @komendaExposedNTerminalTail2007] (Pisareva et al., 2007; Sacharz et al., 2015),  @mannInvolvementFtsHHomologue2000, (AMANDA REF from ALGATECH).

 *Prochlorococcus* genomes encode 4 FtsH proteins, henceforth referred to as FtsH1-4, homologs to the characterized FtsH isoforms of the model freshwater cyanobacterium *Synechocystis* FtsH, and with presumably parallel functions (Table \@ref(tab:FtsHTable)).
 Upon a shift to higher light HLI MED4 upregulated expression of FtsH1 and FtsH2 [@bonisteelStrainSpecificDifferences2018], homologs to the *Synechocystis* slr0228 and slr1604, implicated in PSII repair.
 In contrast, representative LLIV strain MIT9313 showed less overall expression of the FtsH proteases, and thus has fewer FtsH serving each photosystem.
-Furthermore, MIT9313 expressed primarily FtsH3, homologous to *Synechocystis* slr1463 involved in PSI biogenesis, andFtsH expression did not increase in response to light stress in MIT9313.
+Furthermore, MIT9313 expressed primarily FtsH3, homologous to *Synechocystis* slr1463, possibly involved in PSI biogenesis, and FtsH expression did not increase in response to light stress in MIT9313.
 Through adaptation to steady low light, clade LLIV *Prochlorococcus* instead allocate resources to processes other than dynamic regulation of PSII repair.

 \newpage